Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Programming/Libraries.md

 **Libraries** are collections of precompiled code deigned to simplify and optimise specific tasks
 ## Dynamic libraries:

-This type of libraries are supposed to be used by lots of [[program|programs]] but are not added to the executable at compile time.
+This type of libraries are supposed to be used by lots of [[Program|programs]] but are not added to the executable at compile time.
 These libraries are usually in a central location.
 E.G: `/usr/local/lib` on most [[UNIX]] systems